ruuvi/ruuvi.boards.c/README.md

 # ruuvi.boards.c
 Ruuvi board definitions.
 Has pinouts of Ruuvi boards as well as default configuration for some peripherals.
+In alpha stage, note recommended for any use yet.

 # Versioning
 The versioning matches Ruuvi blog progression, i.e. you can use 3.1.0 with ruuvi.firmware.c 3.1.0 and ruuvi.drivers.c 3.1.0